StevenWeathers/thunderdome-planning-poker/docs/DEVELOPING.md

    the values.
 2. Second, the locale will need to be added to the locales list used by switcher component in ```frontend/config.js``` ```locales``` object
-3. Run `npm run i18n-ci` to generate the new locale types used by the build process
+3. Run `npm run locales` to generate the new locale types used by the build process
 4. commit changes and open PR